ramiroaznar/twitter2cartodb-with-Python/example2/Readme.md

 ## Torque Cat

 After importing the *caraacara.csv* file to CartoDB, the dataset was slightly edited.
-Rows with values different from "Pedro Sanchez", "Mariano Rajoy", "Ambos" and "Ninguno" within the candidate column were removed using the filter tool.
+Rows with values different from "Pedro Sanchez" and "Mariano Rajoy" within the candidate column were removed using the filter tool.
 The new dataset created from this query was saved.
 Finally, a Torque Cat map was generated using the candidate column as the Category Column.